 Parental fears spike the moment their child becomes a licensed driver.
 First, parents fear the extra cost of another car and driver on their auto insurance policies.
-Soon, parents fear for the safety of their young driver.
-More teens die from driving-related accidents than from any other cause, according to the Centers for Disease Control and Prevention.
+Soon, parents fear for the safety of their young driver, and understandably so—according to the Centers for Disease Control and Prevention, teens die more from driving-related accidents than from any other cause.
 Take steps to protect your young drivers with these smart rules from Kia of South Austin.

 Zero tolerance for tickets